Shona Warwick (LLB(Hons) FHEA)

 Thesis title: The Lease and the Licence in Scots law: A historical-doctrinal analysis

-Shona has also co-founded and co-convenes the Edinburgh Centre for Private Law Discussion Group.
+Shona has also co-founded and co-convenes the Edinburgh Centre for Private Law Discussion Group and more recently the Edinburgh Commercial Law Reading Group.
 Shona also currently content edits for the Edinburgh Student Law Review, and is an organiser of the upcoming 2021 Edinburgh Postrgaduate Law Conference.

 First Class LLB(Hons)